-The Lodi Pride Block Party Wagon is free to use by anyone who lives in the School District of Lodi.
-Host your own block party and get to know your neighbors while you show your Lodi Pride.
-Everything you need for a party in included in the wagon and you get access to great discounts from local businesses for all your party needs.
+The Lodi Pride Block Party Wagon is FREE to use for anyone who lives in the Lodi School District!!
+Host your own block party and get to know your neighbors, while you show your Lodi Pride.
+Everything you need to host a great party is included in the wagon, plus you get access to some great discounts from local businesses for all your party needs!

 The Real Happy Hour